 Split System Air Conditioners

-The efficiency standards were set for fluorescent lamp in 1988 and the Energy Policy Act was signed in 1992 that added new efficiency standards for a certain kind of lamps, electric monitors, cooling and heating equipments.
+The efficiency standards were set for a fluorescent lamps in 1988 and the Energy Policy Act was signed in 1992 that added new efficiency standards for a certain kind of lamps, electric monitors, cooling and heating equipment.
 The Energy Policy Act made it mandatory for commercial air conditioners too.

 Between 1990 to 2000, energy efficiency standards on appliances reduced the utility bills by approximately 50 billion dollars.
 Since 2000, the U.S. carbon emission from fossil fuel has been 2%.
 It is estimated that consumers will be able to save $186 billion dollars between 1990 to 2030.

 From January 1, 2015, the split system air conditioners in the southeastern region of the U.S. should be 14 SEER.
 There are many models in the market that meet SEER standards or may have higher values, as high as 23.
 The SEER rating is shown on a black and yellow Energy Guide sticker stuck on the air conditioner.
 Following the energy efficient AC standards means fewer utility bills, less energy consumption, less pollution and better health.